Tokusatsu

 Protagonists of popular tokusatsu franchises mostly of the late 1970s (from back to front, left to right): Ultraman Joneus (Ultra Series), Battle Fever J (Super Sentai), Kamen Rider Stronger and Kamen Rider V3 (Kamen Rider Series), and Spider-Man.
-The photo also features manga character Doraemon on the far left.
+Manga character Doraemon is on the far left.

 Tokusatsu is a Japanese term for live-action films or television programs that make heavy use of practical special effects.
 Credited to special effects director Eiji Tsuburaya, tokusatsu mainly refers to science fiction, superhero, fantasy, or horror media featuring such technology but is also occasionally dubbed a genre itself.
 Its contemporary use originated in the Japanese mass media around 1958 to explain special effects in an easy-to-understand manner and was popularized during the "first monster boom" (1966–1968).
 Prior to the monster boom, it was known in Japan as tokushu gijutsu (特殊技術) or shortened tokugi (特技).

 Subgenres of tokusatsu include kaiju such as the Godzilla and Gamera series; superhero such as the Kamen Rider and Metal Hero series; Kyodai Hero like Ultraman and Denkou Choujin Gridman; and mecha like Giant Robo and Super Robot Red Baron.
 Some tokusatsu television programs combine several of these subgenres, for example, the Super Sentai series.

 Tokusatsu is one of the most popular forms of Japanese entertainment, but only a small proportion of tokusatsu films and television programs are widely known outside of Japan.
-Nevertheless, certain properties have attained popularity outside of Japan; for example, Godzilla has featured in popular American-made movies.
+Certain aspects have attained popularity outside of Japan.
+For example, Godzilla has featured in popular American-made movies.